- The Palmer School’s master’s degree (MSLIS) is offered at:

-- We have a dual degree with NYU’s Graduate School of Arts and Science and NYU’s Steinhardt School of Culture, Education and Human Development’s Costume Studies and Media, Culture, and Communication programs trains academic librarians who will work as subject specialists in a variety of settings, including academic libraries, museums, cultural institutions of all types, corporate settings, and archives.
+- Dual degree with NYU’s Graduate School of Arts and Science and NYU’s Steinhardt School of Culture, Education and Human Development’s Costume Studies and Media, Culture, and Communication programs trains academic librarians who will work as subject specialists in a variety of settings, including academic libraries, museums, cultural institutions of all types, corporate settings, and archives.

-- We offer an optional Certificate of Advanced Study in Archives and Records Management is an 18-credit concentration that can be taken within the 36 credit MSLIS.
-It is an 18 credit concentration.
-Those who already have a master’s degree in any field are eligible to apply for the advanced certificate only.
+- Certificate of Advanced Study in Archives and Records Management is an 18-credit concentration that can be taken within the 36 credit MSLIS or as a post-master’s certificate.

-- We have the only Rare Books and Special Collections concentration of its kind, taking advantage of spectacular NYC resources—both places and people!
+- Rare Books and Special Collections concentration which takes advantage of spectacular NYC (both places and people) is unique to Palmer.

 - School Library Media Specialist certification is available online for those interested in working in the school setting.
 School library students earn teaching certification as part of the School Library Specialist degree.